ogregorio/qemu_scripts/README.md

 - SYSTEM_IMAGE => runnable system image
 - TOTAL_MEMORY => Free memory for QEMU in megabytes

-* This variables are the default, but can be extended system by sytem
+* This variables are the default, but can be extended system by system

 Now you can try the better OSs after Linux.